find your perfect LLM program

 PLEASE NOTE: As a result of Brexit, from Autumn 2021 postgraduate students from the European Union studying at a UK university will be charged the same tuition fees as international students.
 UK students studying their postgraduate course at a European university are also likely to incur higher tuition fees than their EU counterparts.
 It is advisable to check with the individual universities in the UK and Europe for up-to-date information on tuition fees for all postgraduate programs.

-LLM in PolandPoland is an EU country that, despite being commonly referred to as being in Eastern Europe, is actually located in central Europe.
+Find LLM programs in PolandPoland is an EU country that, despite being commonly referred to as being in Eastern Europe, is actually located in central Europe.
 It shares borders with Germany, the Czech Republic, Ukraine and several other countries.
 Warsaw, the capital of Poland, is the largest and most cosmopolitan city in Poland, while Krakow is the second largest Polish city.

 Poland is historically known as one of the cultural and intellectual capitals of Europe, with its classic architecture and ancient monuments, as well as its vast legacy of art, literature and scholarly works.
 There are currently 14 UNESCO World Heritage sites in Poland, including medieval towns and breathtaking castles and churches built centuries ago.
 Poland is also the birthplace of one of the most recognisable people of the 19th century, the late catholic Pope John Paul II.